jonwashburn/ledger-particle-masses/RS_DERIVATION_PUNCHLIST.md

 ## Executive Summary
 This document provides a complete mathematical bridge from the ledger-foundation axioms to all Standard Model parameters with **zero free parameters**.
 Every constant must emerge from the eight foundational theorems proven in [ledger-foundation/](https://github.com/jonwashburn/ledger-foundation).

+## SCOPE CLARIFICATION FOR PARTICLE-MASSES PROJECT
+> **IN SCOPE**: Only files in the `lean/` directory related to particle mass calculations:
+> - VacuumPolarization.lean (7 computational sorries)
+> - VacuumPolarizationNumerical.lean
+> - ParticleMasses.lean
+> - Computation/VerifiedNumerics.lean
+>
+> **OUT OF SCOPE**: All RecognitionScience/ subdirectory files including:
+> - PatternTheorems.lean
+> - LogicalChainFix.lean
+> - Ethics modules
+> - Foundation proofs
+> - Pattern layer work
+>
+> This punchlist covers the entire Recognition Science framework, but the particle-masses project focuses ONLY on the computational verification of Standard Model masses.

 ---

 ## 1. CRITICAL DERIVATION: Recognition Length λ_rec